TRAN Committee Meeting

 There are clear and concrete reasons why this issue must be addressed with a sincere sense of urgency.
 As Captain Bender notes, he has, “the latitude and longitude position of every one of the Royal Canadian Navy ships that were lost during the Second World War".
 This information is readily available to salvagers and treasure hunters.
 The question is not whether these graves might be disturbed.
 The question, if we do not act, is when.
 In November, blood-stained canvas hammocks, used by Canadian soldiers on the ocean liner RMS Hesperian were found off the coast of Ireland indicating the ocean war grave had recently been disturbed.
 The same grave-robbing could be happening right now to other Canadian ocean war graves as we sit in this meeting.

-Further, and in their roles as individual Members of Parliament, I ask committee members to, first, request that the , the , and the provide immediate protection to all of Canada's ocean war graves under the existing powers of the Canada Shipping Act.
-Second, I ask committee members to request that the ask the government of the United Kingdom to add Canadian ocean war graves to the list of protected places and controlled sites under the U.K. Protection of Military Remains Act, 1986, and third, given the urgency with which protection for ocean war graves is needed, request the Speaker of the House of Commons to hold an emergency debate on protection for Canada's ocean war graves.
+Further, and in their roles as individual Members of Parliament, I ask committee members to, first, request that the Minister of Transport, the minister responsible for Parks Canada, and the Minister of National Defence provide immediate protection to all of Canada's ocean war graves under the existing powers of the Canada Shipping Act.
+Second, I ask committee members to request that the Minister of Foreign Affairs ask the government of the United Kingdom to add Canadian ocean war graves to the list of protected places and controlled sites under the U.K. Protection of Military Remains Act, 1986, and third, given the urgency with which protection for ocean war graves is needed, request the Speaker of the House of Commons to hold an emergency debate on protection for Canada's ocean war graves.

 The men and women who have made the ultimate sacrifice and given their lives for Canada deserve to remain undisturbed in their places of final rest.
 Whether on the battlefields or in the cemeteries of Europe, or in HMC ships at the bottom of the ocean, Canada's soldiers, aviators, and sailors deserve the same protection that any Canadian would expect for themselves and their families.